-PAUL LUBETKIN, 47, has been Vice President, General Counsel, and Secretary since January 1992.
+PAUL LUBETKIN, 48, has been Vice President, General Counsel, and Secretary since January 1992.
 From September 1994 through March 1995, Mr. Lubetkin also served as Acting Chief Financial Officer and Treasurer of the Company.
 From April 1990 to December 1991, he was the General Counsel and Secretary of the Company.
-From January 1990 until April 1990, Mr. Lubetkin was a partner of the law firm Kelley Drye & Warren and from 1988 to 1990 he was of counsel to Kelley Drye & Warren.
+Immediately before joining Regeneron, Mr. Lubetkin was a partner of the law firm Kelley Drye & Warren.

-RANDALL G. RUPP, Ph.D., 51, has been Vice President, Manufacturing and Process Science since January 1992, and was Regeneron's Director of Manufacturing from July 1991 until December 1992.
+RANDALL G. RUPP, Ph.D., 52, has been Vice President, Manufacturing and Process Science since January 1992, and was Regeneron's Director of Manufacturing from July 1991 until December 1992.
 From July 1990 to July 1991, Dr. Rupp was Vice President, Research at Biohybrid Technologies, Inc. and from April 1989 to July, 1990 he served as Vice President of Development and Manufacturing at Somatogen Corp.
 From 1986 to 1989, he served as Vice President of Development and Director of Cell Biology at Invitron Corporation, and from 1985 to 1986, he was Assistant Director, Cell Biology Department, at SmithKline Beckman, Inc. He received his Ph.D. in Biomedical Sciences from the University of Texas, M.D.
 Anderson Hospital and Tumor Institution, Houston.